AI2743/Web-Automation/README.md

-# Web-Automation
+# Web-Automation using Selenium WebDriver and TestNG
-Basic web automation practice
+Basic web automation practice -
+  *Form input
+  *Checkbox
+  *Selection
+  *Alert
+  *Hover Navigation

-All the test codes are available in this directory: <strong>ExamClass/src/test/java/submission/ExamClass</strong>
+All the test codes are available in this directory: <strong>Web-Automation/Basic_WebAutomation/src/test/java/project/</strong>

 Thank you